tworkman512/ReactTimer/README.md

-# ReactJS Boilerplate Application with Foundation
+# ReactJS Timer and Counter Application with Foundation
-A simple boilerplate application built with ReactJS.
-Comes with Styles, React Router, and Foundation Framework.
+A simple Timer and Counter application built with ReactJS.
+Comes with Styles, React Router, and the Foundation Framework.

 ## Getting Started